 For now, click the add tokens button.
 You can now create a token for each participant.
 By default, the token has three attributes with information on the participant, containing first name, last name and email address.
 The other fields are used within the system to keep track of email address validity, invitation and reminder emails, validity periods, etc. You do not have to enter anything other then the names and email address, although you might want to define a period of validity.

 In theory, you can use this form to create a token for each participant, but with large surveys it is often faster to import tokens from a CSV file to automatically create a large amount of tokens.
-More information on how to do this here.
+See the ‘Importing tokens from a CSV file’ section below.

 Rather then manually sending each participant an invitation to the survey with their personal token, LimeSurvey allows you to send a batch of automatically generated invitation emails, as well as reminders.

 To get started, you may want to review the default e-mail template.
 Click the ‘edit email templates’ button (the open enveloppe icon).
 The screen now shows the template for the invitation e-mail, the tabs at the top allow you to edit the templates for the other e-mails LimeSurvey can send autmatically.